Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: The lower bound of the critical exponents of normal subgroups

-Actually, the possibility of this theorem has been already announced in \cite{J} since \cite[Theorem 4.3]{MY1} which was used for the proof of the strict inequality was going to be generalized to the case of the Gromov hyperbolic space.
-Now we do it as a consequence of Theorem \ref{normalizer}.
+This theorem was already expected in \cite{J} when \cite[Theorem 4.3]{MY1}, which was used for the proof of the strict inequality, was going to be generalized to the case of the Gromov hyperbolic space.
+This generalization is here carried out as a consequence of Theorem \ref{normalizer} in the following form.